 Additional Pension Contributions Contract

-• You should complete an Absence Form even if the employee does not take out an APC contract.
+- You should complete a Record of Absence Form even if the employee does not take out an APC contract.

 Reduced pay absence (including sickness)